 Gull retails two types of biofuel:

-- Bioethanol blended with premium petrol for petrol vehicles.
-We call these blends the Gull Force range – Gull Force 10 and Gull Force Pro.
+- Ethanol blended with premium petrol for petrol vehicles.
+These blends are the Gull Force range – Gull Force 10 and Gull Force Pro.

-- Biodiesel blended with mineral diesel for diesel vehicles, which is sold at selected stations as Diesel Max.
+- Biodiesel blended with mineral diesel, which is sold at selected stations as Diesel Max.

-Our tankers collect ethanol as part of a return trip route, adding no extra carbon footprint to this production process.
+Our tankers collect ethanol as part of a return trip route, which results in no extra carbon footprint being added to this production process.

 Gull Regular 91 is not a biofuel and contains no ethanol.